 As CNE and MCNE grads, you have the tools to help sellers get their properties sold and to help buyers understand that there are excellent buying opportunities in this market.

-Let’s take a look at our CNE/MCNE toolkit:
+Let’s take at our CNE/MCNE toolkit:

 SAM Model: You are going to see more and stronger stands from both sides and in the case of price, those stands will be further apart.
 In many cases, you will need to shift the parties perspectives significantly and the only way to do this is to go deep beneath the stands into their Area of Concerns and Emotional Motivators.
 Your acumen with this tool is essential.